-- (1) Use of residual current device - (a) Residual current devices are to be installed whenever the prospective earth fault current in a circuit is insufficient to cause operation of the overcurrent protective devices within the time specified in Code 11B(b). - (b) In particular, protection by means of residual current device should be provided: - (i) for socket outlet circuit; - (ii) for an electrical installation supplied from overhead line system. - (2) Requirements for residual current device - (a) Where a residual current device is installed for compliance with Code 11J(1) above, the device should: - (i) have the product of the rated operating current (in amperes) and the earth fault loop impedance (in ohms) not exceeding 50 volts (also see Code 11I(b)); and - (ii) be capable of disconnecting all the phase conductor(s) of the circuit. - (b) Residual current devices for socket outlet circuit, in addition to requirements of subparagraph (a), should have a rated residual operating current not exceeding 30 mA. - (c) (i) A residual current device for fault protection may be incorporated as part of a device which also functions as an overcurrent protective device. - (ii) Where a residual current device for fault protection is used with, but separately from, overcurrent protective devices, the residual current device should be capable of withstanding, without damage, the thermal and mechanical stresses of a fault occurring on the load side of the circuit which it protects.
-Values of prospective fault current in a typical installation are given in Table 9(3).
+- (1) Use of residual current devices - (a) Residual current devices are to be installed whenever the prospective earth fault current in a circuit is insufficient to cause operation of the overcurrent protective devices within the time specified in Code 11B(b). - (b) In particular, protection by means of residual current device should be provided: - (i) for socket outlet circuit; - (ii) for an electrical installation supplied from overhead line system; - (iii) for an electrical installation in premises under the "List of Recognized Villages under the New Territories Small House Policy" (for details, please refer to the publications issued by the Lands Department) - (2) Requirements for residual current devices - (a) Where a residual current device is installed for compliance with Code 11J(1) above, the device should: - (i) have the product of the rated operating current (in amperes) and the earth fault loop impedance (in ohms) not exceeding 50 volts (also see Code 11I(b)); and - (ii) be capable of disconnecting all the phase conductor(s) of the circuit. - (b) Residual current devices for socket outlet circuit, in addition to requirements of subparagraph (a), should have a rated residual operating current not exceeding 30 mA. - (c) (i) A residual current device for fault protection may be incorporated as part of a device which also functions as an overcurrent protective device. - (ii) Where a residual current device for fault protection is used with, but separately from, overcurrent protective devices, the residual current device should be capable of withstanding, without damage, the thermal and mechanical stresses of a fault occurring on the load side of the circuit which it protects.

-- (d) Where a residual current device is used, it should: - (i) pass type test to IEC 61008 (for RCCB) or IEC 61009 (for RCBO) or equivalent; - (ii) be suitable for independent toggle operation; - (iii) have its tripping operation not dependent on a separate auxiliary supply; and - (iv) have an integral test device on the front of every RCD to enable the automatic tripping operation to be tested by simulation of an earth fault condition. - (e) When two or more residual current devices are installed in series and where discrimination of their operation is necessary to prevent danger, the characteristics of the devices should be arranged to achieve the intended discrimination.
+- (d) Where a residual current device is used, it should: - (i) pass type test to IEC 61008 (for RCCB) or IEC 61009 (for RCBO) or equivalent; - (ii) be suitable for independent toggle operation; - (iii) have its tripping operation not dependent on a separate auxiliary supply; - (iv) have an integral test device on the front of every RCD to enable the automatic tripping operation to be tested by simulation of an earth fault condition; and - (v) be appropriate type, taking into account the characteristics of the expected residual current in the circuit under protection. - (e) When two or more residual current devices are installed in series and where discrimination of their operation is necessary to prevent danger, the characteristics of the devices should be arranged to achieve the intended discrimination.
 In general, a time delay should be provided in the upstream device, for example, by the use of a "Type S" (or selective) device.